MSPaintIDE/MSPaintIDE-website/setup/project-creation.md

 Projects can also be opened by the **Open Project** button, or by going to **File > Open > Project** and selecting a **.ppf** file of a project.
 Alternatively, a project can be opened by double clicking any file in the Windows explorer with the **.ppf** file extension, assuming the file extension was selected through the installer initially.

+## Project Importing

+Project importing is **not** yet supported.
+If an issue or two suggests it, the feature may be added after the 3.0.0 release.